superbuggy/sponsored-widget-markup-generator/README.md

 ## Set Up and Usage

-> Markup Reference below includes the markup template.
-Use in case the code generator doesn't work.
+> [Markup Reference](https://github.com/wamu885/sponsored-widget-markup-generator#markup-reference) below includes the markup template.
+You can use this if you have issues with the automatic markup generator.

 1. Clone this repo
 2. `cd sponsored-widget-markup-generator`
 3. `open index.html`
 4. Enter full URL of DCist sponsored post in the text input and ***hit enter***.
-5. Copy markup.
+5. Copy markup from output box above the text input.
 6. Go to Appearance> Widgets in WP Admin for DCist.
 7. Paste into the HTML widget  (see screenshots below).
 8. Drag from Inactive widgets to homepage, ***below the Newsletter Widget***.